200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-07-FoamDartRPG.md

 Missing is failure
 Breaking something in the house is fumble

-If you hit the correct hole it’s worth a regular success, if you hit a hole that is harder you get success plus some positive that carries forward.
+If you hit the correct hole itâ€™s worth a regular success, if you hit a hole that is harder you get success plus some positive that carries forward.
 Hitting a easier hole then the difficult is a success with a setback.
 Sample target